Angelina Frost

 Stacey Joyce

-Co-owner and Lead Stylist at a Hair Salon franchise, Denver, CO
+Co-owner and Lead Stylist at a Hair Salon franchise - Denver, CO

 When my business partner and I decided to reach out to Angelina, I thought our relationship was beyond repair.
 I did not know how to fix “us” and I was pretty hopeless about our business and our friendship.
 I was very nervous, as I had never met with a coach before, but we were desperate and I was willing to do anything it took to make things better.